zhanghongce/TACAS-artifact/README.md

      ```
      cd $ILAROOT/examples/FIFO-BMC
      ```
-     There is `README.md` in the directory that further discuss the designs and properties to be checked.
+     There is `README.md` in the directory that further discusses the designs and properties to be checked.

   2. Compile the code, run
      ```